lrajmohan/Measurement-driven-model-of-radio-propagation/README.md

 ####Measurements:

 The first step is to collect a number of RSS measurements tagged with distance of the transmitter.
-The best way to do this is to use a technology that is easily available, i.e., cellular phones or WiFi client devices (laptop or a smartphone) and collect measurements from a cell tower (for cellular signals) or WiFi AP (for WiFi signals) with a known location.
-"WireShark packet capture tool" is used to collect RSS for different cellular technologies or WiFi on different phone/computer platforms.
+We used WiFi client devices (laptop) and collected measurements from  WiFi AP (for WiFi signals) with a known location.
+"WireShark packet capture tool" is used to collect RSS for different  WiFi Aps on different computer platforms.
 To find distance, measurement locations are recorded.
 Locations are determined via a phone’s GPS and using online satellite maps.

 ####Analysis: